Murli0399/Java_Interview_Question/README.md

 ### Multithreading

 - 201 .
-Describe a few other important methods in threads.
+Describe a few other important methods in threads
 - 203 .
 What are the important methods in Java for inter-thread communication?
 - 204 .
 What is the use of the wait method?
 - 205 .
 What is the use of the notify method?